Being aware of the effect of hormonal imbalance on your pregnancy is an important first step to avoid complications.

 Luteal phase failure or luteal phase defect occurs when the corpus luteum fails to produce adequate progesterone to sustain the pregnancy during the first 10-12 weeks of gestation.

-This can be a result of failure of the follicle to develop due to inadequate follicle stimulating hormone, or due to the early breakdown of the corpus luteum.
+This can be a result of a failure of the follicle to develop due to inadequate follicle-stimulating hormone, or due to the early breakdown of the corpus luteum.